ABOUT MISSOURI’S STATUTE OF LIMITATIONS FOR SLIP & FALL CLAIMS

 Licensees enter with the consent of the owner or occupier, but for the licensees’ own purposes.
 A person may be a licensee if the owner or occupier has known of and acquiesced to repeated entries (e.g. where people regularly cross the land as a shortcut).
 A social guest is a licensee and not a separate class of entrant on land.

 Invitees enter with consent and to the benefit of the owner or possessor of the premises.
 They often are called “business visitors.”
 An entrant becomes an invitee when the possessor of the premises issues an invitation in expectation of a material benefit from the visit or extends the invitation to the public generally.
 There is no requirement that a plaintiff actually complete a transaction on the premises to be an invitee.
 A common example would be guests of retail stores or restaurants.

-If you or someone you love have been injured due a slip and fall accident, contact Brown & Crouppen for a case evaluation.
+If you or someone you love have been injured due a slip and fall accident, contact Brown & Crouppen for a free case evaluation.